MinghaoYan/my_site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MS Student in Computer Science
+role: Master student in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: